amirgeva/commit/README.md

 commit
 ======

-GIT productivity tool that lets you commit better
+GIT productivity tool that lets you commit better.